Anantm007/commerceIq-task/README.md

 2. cd commerceIq-task
 3. npm install
 4. npm run dev
-5. Open the project on localhost:3007
+5. Open the project on localhost:8001
 ```

 ## Features of the Application

 1. This application is a REST based JSON mock server to easily add, update, delete and access data from a JSON file.

-2. very data set should have a parent identifier (entity), and a primary key - "id".
+2. Every data has a parent identifier (entity), and a primary key - "id".

-3. A JSON file namely store.json is used as the Db for all the operations in the API.
+3. A JSON file namely store.json is used as the database/base file for all the operations in the API.

 4. The supported requests are - GET, POST, PUT, and DELETE.

 5. Whenever any change is made to the data, it gets automatically saved to the JSON file.

 6. The JSON file supports multiple (infinite) entity types.

-7. We can fetch, create, update, and delete all (or filtered) records of the enrtity we wish to.
+(Refer _API endpoints_ for more details)

-8. The API also supports sorting (using a parameter and order), searching (using a query string) and filtering (using key value pair(s)) for a particular entity records.
+7. The API also supports sorting (using a parameter and order), searching (using a query string) and filtering (using key value pair(s)) for a particular entity records.

-9. Nested support for sorting and searching is also there.
+8. Nested support for sorting and searching is also there.

-10. store.json can be an empty file or prepopulated.
+9. store.json can be an empty file or prepopulated.

-11. "id" has to be present in every document (every entity has "id" as primary key) and it cannot be mutated in any case.
+10. "id" has to be present in every document (every entity has "id" as primary key) and it cannot be mutated in any case.

-12. morgan is used as a logger in the application.
+11. morgan is used as a logger in the application.
 All the logs are stored in ./history.log with information about the request and response.

-13. The API is developed using all the REST standards.
+12. The API is developed using all the REST standards.
 The code is nicely structured, modular and hence scaleable.

-14. All the functions/routes have detailed comments associated with them.
+13. All the functions/routes have detailed comments describing them with the input paramers, return types and the description.

 ## API endpoints